finale-lua/lua-scripts/docs/getting-started/adding-scripts.md

 Once you've written your script, you'll be able to add it to the repository.

 This guide assumes that you're not familiar with Git or GitHub (which is totally ok).
-However, if you are familiar with them, feel free to skip down to this section.
+However, if you are familiar with them, feel free to skip down to [Adding your script](#adding-your-script).

 ## Background on Git and GitHub